pytorch/pytorch/torch/csrc/README.md

 * DO NOT forget to take out the GIL with `AutoGil` before calling Python API or bringing a `THPObjectPtr` into scope.

+* Make sure you include `Python.h` first in your header files, before any system headers; otherwise, you will get `error: "_XOPEN_SOURCE" redefined` error.
+If you pay attention to warnings, you will see where you need to do this.

 ## Notes

 ### Note [Storage is not NULL]